Korbank/harpcaller/doc/manpages/daemon.rst

 * Configuring :mod:`logging` with dictionary:
   `<https://docs.python.org/2/library/logging.config.html#logging-config-dictschema>`_

-If no logging configuration file was specified, :program:`harpd` defaults to log to *STDERR*.
+If no logging configuration file was specified, *harpd* defaults to log to *STDERR*.

 Logging configuration could look like following: